7 Best Day Trips from Madrid, Spain

 Consuegra

 The Moorish castle sits at the end of a long road after the series of windmills.
-The castle stands out for its unique architecture, featuring three irregular shaped enclosures surrounded by strong walls and semi-circular towers.
+The castle stands out for its unique architecture, featuring three irregularly shaped enclosures surrounded by strong walls and semi-circular towers.

 If you don’t waste too much time wandering the castle, take a trip to one of the windmills.
-Of the 12 windmills lining the ridge near the castle, only one still works – Molino Rucio.
-You can check out the internal workings of the mill, in case you ever wondered how they operate.
+Of the 12 windmills lining the ridge near the castle, only one still works: Molino Rucio.
+You can check out the internal workings of the mill in case you ever wondered how they operate.

 How to get to Consuegra